JarvisETHZ/Daline/README.md

 ## Citing Daline

-Citing Daline in publications is requested by the authors:
+Please cite Daline via the following reference when it is used in your work.

 ```latex
 @article{Daline,